AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-The International Federation for Housing and Planning (IFHP) is in the lead of a newly developed planning tool, called the Social Cities Programme (SCP), which is being tested in five Danish municipalities: Frederiksberg, Gladsaxe, Middelfart, Skive and Aalborg.
-The SCP aims at simplifying the complexity of social sustainability through a quantitative index – a methodology pertaining to a particular conception, which is sought diffused to the five Danish municipalities.
-To address this problem, the following research question has been posed: How is the IFHP’s Social Cities Programme (SCP) functioning as a governance tool to shape Danish municipal conception and practice of social sustainability?
-The research finds that the SCP is launched in the wake of an internal crisis in the IFHP, for which reason there is a bias in the visible agenda of enhancing the social sustainability of cities.
-Due to the SCP’s appealing format is has functioned as a governance tool in two municipalities, where ongoing projects were ready to implement the SCP’s methodology.
-It is moreover found, that two other municipalities already have a conception and practice of social sustainability aligned with the SCP, as it is politically prioritised.
-It is therefore argued, that the SCP potentially can function as a governance tool in other municipalities as well, depending on factors such as timing, political landscape, interdisciplinary collaboration and existing planning practice.
-Finally, it is argued that the complex nature of social sustainability, to a certain extent, can be handled through the use of indices, however with the risk of depoliticising social sustainability and potentially urban planning, for which reason indices must be informative rather than guiding.
+The International Federation for Housing and Planning (IFHP) leads a new planning tool, the Social Cities Programme (SCP), which is being tested in five Danish municipalities: Frederiksberg, Gladsaxe, Middelfart, Skive and Aalborg.
+The aim is to make social sustainability—how cities support well-being, inclusion and social cohesion—more manageable through a quantitative index that summarizes complex conditions in numbers.
+This thesis examines how the SCP works as a governance tool that shapes municipalities’ understanding and practice of social sustainability.
+The study finds that the SCP was launched in the wake of an internal crisis within IFHP, which influenced the programme’s public agenda of strengthening cities’ social sustainability.
+Because of its simple and appealing format, the SCP has operated as a governance tool in two municipalities where ongoing projects were ready to adopt its methodology.
+Two other municipalities already had an approach aligned with the SCP because social sustainability is a political priority.
+The SCP therefore has the potential to function as a governance tool in other municipalities as well, depending on factors such as timing, the political landscape, interdisciplinary collaboration and existing planning practices.
+Finally, the thesis argues that indices can help manage the complexity of social sustainability, but they also risk depoliticising debates and urban planning; therefore, indices should inform decisions rather than prescribe them.